What You Need To Know About Coronavirus

 Do face masks protect you against Coronavirus?

-The government has stated that face masks must be worn on public transport at all times.
-It's also recommended that face masks should be worn when shopping.
+The government has stated that face masks must be worn on public transport and when inside shops at all times.

 Face masks are more effective for healthcare professionals and those who are already infected, by lowering the chances that they can pass it on to others.